arthurmadecprevost/arthurmadecprevost/README.md

 ### Hi there 👋

+Welcome here !
+I'm Arthur Madec-Prevost.
+I'm an IT student, learning code in Nantes.

 <!--
 **arthurmadecprevost/arthurmadecprevost** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.